 Associated Press: Takeaways from AP’s report on how shrimp farmers are exploited as supermarkets push for low prices

-AP’s coverage was picked up by over 150 newspapers including the Washington Post, Jakarta Globe, Business Enquirer, Yomiuri Shimbun-The Japan Times, NBC, ABC, Fox and CBS News: Shrimp farmers in Asia exploited by U.S. supermarkets for big profits, research finds
+AP’s coverage was picked up by newspapers worldwide, including the Washington Post, Jakarta Globe, Business Enquirer, Yomiuri Shimbun-The Japan Times, NBC, ABC, Fox and CBS News: Shrimp farmers in Asia exploited by U.S. supermarkets for big profits, research finds

-Our shrimp findings were covered also by trade media, including grocer and seafood news, like Undercurrent News: Asian shrimp farmers pay price of Western supermarkets chasing higher profits, new research shows
+Our shrimp findings were covered also by trade media, including grocer and seafood news, including Undercurrent News: Asian shrimp farmers pay price of Western supermarkets chasing higher profits, new research shows

 Human rights for dinner: Supermarket shrimp and the business of exploitation